-Calculation of the damping of air formula atmosphere acoustics noise absorption by air attenuation of sound air damping - sengpielaudio
+Calculation of the damping of air formula atmosphere acoustics noise absorption by air attenuation of sound air damping dampening - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio